When did oatmeal get such a bad rap?

 Stone fruit is bountiful this time of year – imagine pureeing peaches and freezing in jars now so that come this winter, you can make a bowl of oatmeal with milk and a large dollop of peach puree!
 Quaker has nothing on that peaches and cream!

-- Steel Cut Oats.
-When oat groats are harvested, they are put into a large machine that spins really fast, causing the oat groat to separate from its husk.
-In the process, many oat groats are broken into small pieces.
-These small pieces of oat groats are steel cut oats.
+After harvesting, oat groats are put into a large machine that spins really fast, causing the oat groat to separate from its husk.
+In the process, many oat groats break into small pieces.
+These small pieces of oat groats are steel cut oats. –> Learn how to cook them with this recipe.

-- Old Fashioned Oats.
 The steel cut oats are sifted so that only larger oat groats remain.
 These are rolled in between large pins and flattened into rolled oats.
-The result is considered old fashioned oats.
+The result is considered old fashioned oats. –> To make cooking easier, soak your oats with this method.
+Or cook them in the Instant Pot!

-- Instant Oatmeal.
 This is the Quaker maple and brown sugar I grew up with.
-The oats are pre-cooked at the factory and then dried, usually with flavoring and sweetener added before packaging.
+The oats are pre-cooked at the factory and then dried, usually with flavoring and sweetener added before packaging. –> Make your own version of instant oatmeal using this Ultimate Guide.

 In either case, preparing breakfast doesn’t have to take all morning and this is especially true with oatmeal.
+Slow Cooker oatmeal can be cooked overnight.
 Soaked oatmeal can be ready in ten minutes.
+Instant Pot oatmeal only takes four minutes.
 My tried and true method is to cook old fashioned oats in the microwave for one minute.
+(You can even make oatmeal without even cooking it at all.)

 Pretty sneaky of those manufacturers to make us think that old fashioned oats take longer than quick cooking or instant, eh?
 Yet quick cooking and instant tend to cost more… yes, sneaky indeed!